bmanczak/dl_practicals/README.md

 - Flow-based models (theory only)

 Next to the code, under each assignment folder one can find my report (*Report.pdf*) outlining the theory and obtained results.
+If you're interested, [here](https://github.com/uvadlc) is the official github repository of the course including past versions of assignments.

 ## Environments
 A conda environment called `dl2020` is provided.
 It contains all packages needed for the course (practicals and tutorials).
 For your own computer, use the file [`environment.yml`](https://github.com/uvadlc/uvadlc_practicals_2020/blob/master/environment.yml) to create the environment.
 For your account on Lisa (UvA supercomputer), please use the file [`environment_Lisa.yml`](https://github.com/uvadlc/uvadlc_practicals_2020/blob/master/environment_Lisa.yml) which installs the environment `dl2020` with CUDA 10.1 support.